worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 }
 ```

-First, we have a representation of the tic-tac-toe board as an array, with 9 elements.
+First, we have a representation of the tic-tac-toe board as an array with 9 elements.
 This is how the array elements are mapped to the board:

 ![Tic Tac Toe board mapped to array indices](/images/tutorials/27-tictactoe-kaboom/board.png)

 Each number in the blocks represents the index at which the board position is represented in the array.
-Initially, we fill all the elements of the array with `null` to indicate that the space is open.
+Initially, we fill all the elements of the array with `null` to indicate that the block is open.
 When players make a move to occupy an open space, we'll add a reference to the player instead.
 That way we can keep track of which blocks are empty, and which are occupied by which player.

-Next, we have `currentPlayer`, which we will alternately set to each player, when it is their turn to move.
+Next, we have `currentPlayer`, which we will alternately set to each player when it's their turn to move.

-Then there is an array called `players`, which will hold references to both of the players playing the game.
+Then there is an array called `players`, which will hold references to both of the players in the game.
 This will allow us to show the names of the players on screen, as well as generally keep track of the players.

-Then we have the `result` field, which is updated after every move.
+The `result` field is updated after every move.
 This field will contain the status of the game (as we defined above).
-As it is represented as an object, it will also be able to hold extra fields.
+As it's represented as an object, it will also be able to hold extra fields.
 We'll use that functionality to add a reference to the winner of the game, if the game ends in a win.

 ## Accepting connections

-When a player connects via WebSockets, Sockets.io will fire a [`connection`](https://socket.io/docs/v4/server-instance/#connection) event.
-We can listen for this event, and handle tracking the connection, as well as creating listeners for other custom events.
+When a player connects via WebSocket, Sockets.IO will fire a [`connection`](https://socket.io/docs/v4/server-instance/#connection) event.
+We can listen for this event and handle tracking the connection, as well as creating listeners for other custom events.
 There are a few [custom events](https://socket.io/docs/v4/emitting-events/) we can define here, that our players will emit:

-- `addPlayer`.
-We'll use this event for a player to request joining the game.
+- `addPlayer`: We'll use this event for a player to request joining the game.
-- `action`.
-This is used when a player wants to make a move.
+- `action`: This is used when a player wants to make a move.
-- `rematch`.
-Used when a game is over, but the players want to play again.
+- `rematch`: Used when a game is over, but the players want to play again.

-We can also listen for the built-in [`disconnect`](https://socket.io/docs/v4/server-socket-instance/#disconnect) event as well, which will alert us if a player leaves the game (eg. closes the browser window or loses internet connection etc.).
+We can also listen for the built-in [`disconnect`](https://socket.io/docs/v4/server-socket-instance/#disconnect) event, which will alert us if a player leaves the game (for example, by closing the browser window or if their internet connection is lost).

 Let's add the code that will hook up our listeners to the events: